roidsos/RoidsOS/docs/design/KERNEL.md

 - System
 - Software

 System is for the main system.
+It contains the main configuration of the OS, for example user settings etc.

 Software is for programs.
+It contains information about the installed programs, their version, the users that own them, etc.

+#### 2.3 Accessing the registery

+The registery huves are on hard disk in form of `.reg` files.

+Accessing the registery is done through the `reg_mount` syscall that mounts a hive to the SIV(Secondary Indexed VFS), where it can be mounted, or traversed

+Each key gets turned into a directory, and each entry gets turned into a file

 ## 3. Filesystem
 TBA